This webinar is exclusively for OHW+ members.

 Senior leaders and managers are increasingly turning to OH professionals for their expert insight, but this can often mean raising some issues that might be hard for employers to hear.

-This 60-minute CPD webinar is exclusively for OHW+ Premium members.
+This 60-minute CPD webinar is exclusively for OHW+ members.
 Elly Dady, course director and senior lecturer in Strategic Clinical Leadership at London South Bank University focuses on individual leadership and shares some top-tips on:

 - having difficult conversations – the structure and staying on track